TsankovLab/HTAN_Lung/README.md

 # HTAN_Lung

-This repository contains custom code to reproduce main analyses in our manuscript, "A cellular and spatial atlas of TP53-associated tissue remodeling in lung adenocarcinoma."
+This repository contains custom code to reproduce main analyses in our manuscript, "A cellular and spatial atlas of TP53-associated tissue remodeling defines a multicellular tumor ecosystem in lung adenocarcinoma."

 Processed scRNA-seq data, spatial transcriptomic data, and mutation information can be downloaded at https://drive.google.com/drive/folders/1yFkudI3VLDPdEqlda2gbBnKia_2JmY3s.